Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 where the $\Delta_i$ are the inverses of the norms of the idempotents.
 Then we can rewrite \eqref{eq:reconstra} to

-where $c$ is a coloring of the vertices of $\Gamma$ by a color in the set $\{1, \dotsc, N\}$ and the local contribution $C_{v, i}$ at a vertex $v$ of genus $g$, with $n$ markings and of color $i$ is an $n$-form taking power series in $z$ as inputs and is given by
+where $c$ is a coloring of the vertices of $\Gamma$ by a color in the set $\{1, \dotsc, N\}$, and the local contribution $C_{v, i}$ at a vertex $v$ of genus $g$, with $n$ markings and of color $i$ is an $n$-form taking power series in $z$ as inputs, and is given by

-The still missing arguments in \eqref{eq:reconstrb}, which correspond to preimages of the marked points and nodes in the normalization, are to be filled with the coordinates corresponding to the coloring of the vectors and bivectors also used in \eqref{eq:reconstra}.
+The still missing arguments in \eqref{eq:reconstrb}, which correspond to preimages of the marked points and nodes in the normalization, are the same as the vectors and bivectors also used in \eqref{eq:reconstra}, except that we need to take their coordinates as prescribed by the coloring.